1

 Job description

-The Hill, a division of Nexstar Media Group, is seeking an Associate Editor to join our newsroom.
-The successful applicant will work closely with other reporters and editors to generate ideas and craft and refine non-partisan stories and newsletters.
-We're looking for someone with a hard work ethic, good time-management skills and the ability to write and edit headlines and copy that sizzle.
+The successful applicant will work closely with other reporters andeditors to generate ideas and craft and refine non-partisan stories on politics, healthcare, national security and other coverage areas.
+We're looking for someone with a hard work ethic, good time-management skills and the ability to write and edit headlines and copy that sizzles.

-The position requires a keen eye for detail, strong communication skills and a solid understanding of political news and policy.
-The position is based at our Washington, D.C., offices and is full-time with some nights and weekends.
+The position requires a keen eye for detail, strong communication skills, and a solid understanding of political news and policy.
+The position is based at our Washington, DC offices and is full-time with some nights and weekends.

-• Edit articles for clarity, accuracy, style, grammar and adherence to The Hill's editorial standards.
+Edit articles for clarity, accuracy, style, grammar, and adherence to The Hill's editorial standards

 About The Hill